Categories

 Real-time ridesharing that uses an automated system to match drivers and riders has in a few short years moved from a fringe mode of transportation to a powerful alternative that has taxi and car services up in arms.
 Along the way, it has required new forms of liability coverage that are different than those offered to both personal and commercial drives.

-GEICO first entered the market in February in Virginia, and has been selling a ridesharing product in Georgia, Virginia, Maryland and Texas, and is now expanding its ridesharing offering to drivers in Pennsylvania.
+GEICO first entered the market in February in Virginia, and has been selling a ridesharing product in Georgia, Virginia, Maryland, Pennsylvania, and Texas.

 Replaces the Personal Auto Policy